Albaniana (Roman fort): Excavations

-In 1920, the director of the National Museum of Ethnology, Leiden professor Jan Hendrik Holwerda, did visit the building site of a church in the center of Alphen and concluded from findings, that it must be seen as a fact that the Romans have been lived here.
-Castellum Albaniana has been excavated over a period of 60 years, whenever there was a possibility.
-In the early 1950s work has been done under the direction of Albert Egges van Giffen; from 1959 to 1978 under direction of Jules Bogaers and more systematically from 1978 to 1998 under direction of professor Jan Kees Haalebos, who could determine location and mapping of the fortress.
+In 1920, the director of the National Museum of Ethnology, Leiden professor Jan Hendrik Holwerda, visited the building site of a church in the center of Alphen and concluded from findings that the Romans had been living there.
+Castellum Albaniana has been excavated over a period of 60 years, whenever the possibility arose.
+In the early 1950s work had been done under the direction of Albert Egges van Giffen; from 1959 to 1978 under direction of Jules Bogaers and more systematically from 1978 to 1998 under direction of professor Jan Kees Haalebos, who could determined location and mapping of the fortress.

 In 2001, extensive archaeological research started in the centre of Alphen aan den Rijn.
-Many findings were done here.
 These excavations yielded large quantities of finds, and since the remains of the castellum were found below groundwater level, they were very well preserved and included organic remains.
 Remnants of the castellum, the canabae located close by and cemeteries were discovered.
 Pieces of two elongated buildings that may have served as storage were found and wooden-floored barracks.
 Furthermore, a number of military and personal objects belonging to the Roman soldiers were identified, such as writing utensils, a mirror, and over eight hundred coins dating from the reign of Roman Emperors Tiberius, Caligula, Claudius and Nero (between 14-68 AD).

 In addition, leftover food had been preserved, making it possible to research the farming techniques and eating habits of the soldiers.
 Foundations were exhumed, providing us with knowledge on building techniques used by the ancients Romans.
 In Albaniana stamps of the Classis Germanica, a Roman military fleet, were found.
 A number of these discovered artifacts can be seen in the Rijksmuseum van Oudheden in Leiden.